Briann January: WNBA career

-January was drafted with the 6th overall pick in the 2009 WNBA Draft by the Indiana Fever.
+January was drafted with the 6th overall pick in the 2009 WNBA draft by the Indiana Fever.
 As a rookie in the WNBA, January came off the bench, playing 33 games with 4 starts while averaging 6.9 points per game for the Fever.
-January also experienced her first WNBA finals appearance in her rookie season with the Fever, who were led by Tamika Catchings and Katie Douglas advanced all the way to the 2009 WNBA Finals where they lost 3-2 to the Phoenix Mercury.
+January also experienced her first WNBA finals appearance in her rookie season with the Fever, who were led by Tamika Catchings and Katie Douglas advanced all the way to the 2009 WNBA Finals where they lost 3–2 to the Phoenix Mercury.
 En route to the finals, January was able to provide an offensive spark off the bench for the Fever during the playoffs, averaging 10.6 points per game in 10 games.

 In the 2011 season, January officially became the starting point guard for the Fever, but after playing only 10 games, she was sidelined for the rest of the season with a torn ACL.

 In 2012, January came back healthy and averaged a career-high 10.3 points per game.
-She was the Fever's third-leading scorer on the roster that would eventually win the WNBA Championship, they had defeated the championship-defending Minnesota Lynx 3-1 in the finals.
+She was the Fever's third-leading scorer on the roster that would eventually win the WNBA championship, they had defeated the championship-defending Minnesota Lynx 3–1 in the finals.
+In February 2013, January signed a multi-year contract with the Fever.

-In 2014, January was named a WNBA All-Star for the first time in her career, she had tied her career-high in scoring average for the whole season.
+In 2014, January was named a WNBA All-Star for the first time in her career, she had tied her career high in scoring average for the whole season.